Carlsberg buys controlling stake in China's Chongqing Brewery

 Sydbank's Imsgard said however it would be difficult for Carlsberg to grab other large acquisition targets in China ahead of other competitors which have more financial muscle.

-Shares in Carlsberg traded 0.3 percent lower on Thursday at 1033 GMT, while the Danish benchmark index was flat.
+Shares in Carlsberg fell 0.3 percent on Thursday, while the Danish benchmark index fell 0.1 percent. ($1 = 6.0913 Chinese yuan)

 - U.S. small businesses borrowed more money in January than they did a year earlier, signaling continued growth in the economy despite a spate of cold weather that has been blamed for weakness in many other indicators of activity.